.

 A number of assemblies on this site have simple drama and mime for which the children need no preparation.
 Ask for a number of volunteers – one for each character in the story.
 Tell the story and give the volunteers simple actions and words to do and say as they go along.

-Drama is a creative way of working, so feel free to take and adapt these ideas to your own way of working.
+Drama is a creative way of working, so feel free to take and adapt these ideas to your own style.

 Example